 The Great Adriatic-Po Region (hereafter GAPR) during the Late Pleistocene is a key area for studying human response and adaptive strategies to climatic change and corresponding new environmental conditions.
 Partly due to the overall low gradient (0.02°) and shallow depth (down -100m at the latitude of Ancona; Surić and Juračić, 2010), the northern Adriatic Sea is strongly influenced by high and variable sediment supply rates under rapid high-magnitude relative sea-level change (Amorosi et al., 2016; Peresani et al., 2021; and references within).
 As a result, the emerged land surface of the Adriatic basin shrank from c.
 230,000 km2 at the peak of the LGM (19ka cal BP) to c.
 160,000 km2, towards the end the Pleistocene at 11.7ka cal BP (Brommer et al., 2009).
 The available territory for Upper Palaeolithic (UP) human groups was therefore constantly shrinking during the Late Pleistocene as the sea level rose and flooded the Adriatic Plain, although this loss was partly mitigated by the availability of new landscapes, especially mountain valley bottoms and higher-altitude mountainous areas in the hinterland freed from glacial cover (Mihailović, 2007; 2014; Fontana et al., 2018).
 The Adriatic basin is delimited by three high mountain ranges, all relatively close to the current seashore: the Apennines in the west, the Alps in the north and the Dinaric Alps in the East.
 Those were also the boundaries of the GAPR during Pleistocene (Peresani et al., 2021).
-Peak of glacial advance occurred 25-24 and 23-22 ka cal BP (Monegato et al., 2017), leading to the expansion of the glacial fronts in the alpine piedmont area, reaching altitudes as low as 210m a.m.s.l., and thus covering a large extent of the GAPR.
-From 23-17ka cal BP, Alpine glaciers started a regression phase, probably due to a decrease in the availability of moisture from southerly circulation (Monegato et al., 2017).
+The peak of the glacial advance occurred 25-24 and 23-22 ka cal BP (Monegato et al., 2017), leading to the expansion of the glacial fronts in the alpine piedmont area, reaching altitudes as low as 210m a.m.s.l., and thus covering a large extent of the GAPR.
+From 23-17ka cal BP onwards, Alpine glaciers started a regression phase, probably due to a decrease in the availability of moisture from southerly circulation (Monegato et al., 2017).

 The archaeological record for the Late Pleistocene in the GAPR is rich in excavations offering invaluable information for site-based and, in few instances, micro-regional sequences.
 However, the present state of the archaeological documentation proves more challenging to assess how human activities unfolded upon the palaeoenvironmental framework at the scale of the entire GAPR.
 Such comparative exercise is indeed hindered by diverging definitions of the diverse techno-complexes (hereafter TC; see Clarke, 1968: 357) which characterise the period, a state of affairs largely related to diverging local research traditions.
 While the general succession of the TCs is not disputed, their absolute chronology, duration and temporal relationship with major environmental changes remain far from precise.

 In order to address these numerous questions, we present here a georeferenced compilation and statistical analyses of all available radiocarbon dates from archaeological contexts related to the Gravettian and Epigravettian TCs in the GAPR down beyond its southern extreme.
 Firstly, we use this dataset to identify if major climatic episodes and corresponding transformations in the local environments are correlated with long-term demographic trends, and potential changes in spatial patterning of human occupation.
 Secondly, we model robust absolute chronological estimates of TCs to establish the timing of their succession, including their possible overlap.
-Particular attention is paid to identifying regional discrepancies in this process, which would inform about direction of technological and/or cultural transfer across the GAPR.
+Particular attention is paid to identifying regional discrepancies in this process, which would inform about the potential direction of technological and/or cultural transfer across the GAPR.
 This quantitative analysis of the 14C record is informed by a review of the history and present state of affairs of the material and technological definition of the main TCs observed in this sequence, namely the Gravettian, and Early and Late Epigravettian.